dart-lang/dartdoc/README.md

 [Download the Dart SDK](https://www.dartlang.org/downloads/), version 1.12-dev.5.10 or later.
-Ensure the SDK's `bin` directory to your PATH.
+If not already added, add the SDK's `bin` directory to your PATH.

 ### From pub.dartlang.org